jrrk2/openstellina/README.md

 Consult TerminalSavedOutput.txt for an example session from running this programme.

 Why use OCAML?
-It is appropriate because OCAML is a French language, but also it is about 90% smaller than a typicall equivalent in C++.
+It is appropriate because OCAML is a French language, but also it is about 90% smaller than a typical equivalent in C++.
 This initial demo is just 192 lines of code (plus standard libraries).
 Eventually we might want to migrate to AstroPi if there is sufficient interest.

 Prerequisites.
 I use opam to install necessary libraries.
 A sufficient but not necessary list of libraries is in prerequisites.txt

 How do you connect to Stellina?
 This programme runs on a workstation.
 If you have an AppleSilicon ML laptop or similar, Stellinapp can run natively because it is arm code.
 You will need to connect the Wifi to Stellina or an extender.
+I see no reason why it would not work on any machine with Wifi within range of the Stellina.
+In theory Legacy O/S like Windows should also work, but I do not have access to such machines.

 Compiling the program.
 A Makefile is provided the prerequisites should be installed first. opam will help with this.